Roselyn House School and The RHISE Service

 All staff have access to a selection of resources which discuss and explain concepts of equality, diversity and community cohesion in appropriate detail.

-Roselyn House School is a Stonewall Champion and has achieved the Bronze Award and is now working towards The Silver Award.
+Roselyn House School is a Stonewall Champion and has achieved the Silver Award.

 Information is reflected through PSHE Programmes of Study and SMSC content of lessons.